LambdaSchool/Sprint-Challenge--Security-CA/security/PracticalSecurity.md

-I've been improving security by installing an ubuntu virtual box.
+To improve security I have ubuntu installed in a virtual box.
 Also I previously use to use the same password for a lot of accounts and am now implementing encryption using a password manager.
-Connecting to GitHub with SSH.
+Connecting to GitHub with SSH key.